 Public Safety Communications' (PSC) core mission is to provide 9-1-1 emergency and non-emergency public safety answering/call-taking services.
 PSC serves Fire, Law Enforcement, and Emergency Medical agencies by obtaining information needed from those who call for assistance and relaying information to field responders.
 Communications Center staff assess the situation at hand, dispatch the appropriate resources and track all activities of the caller and responders.
 Program and Customer Services serve the mission by providing specialized technology that is maintained by highly trained department personnel.
 This equipment facilitates efficient use by 9-1-1 Dispatchers and provides interfaces to technology in the field for first responders.
 In addition, Program Managers and Supervisors liaison to over 50 customer and allied agencies and respond to inquiries or comments from the public.
 Support Services provides the needed backbone of the Department, facilitating administration, training, and quality assurance.

-Percent of High Priority 9-1-1 Calls Processed Within Established Timeframes Steady
+Percent of High Priority 9-1-1 Calls Processed Within Established Time Frames- Improving

 Operations Center Services

-PSC’s continues high commitment towards customer satisfaction which reflects in over 10 years of respondents rating our services as good to excellent in all areas.
+PSC’s continues high commitment towards customer satisfaction which reflects in over 13 years of respondents rating our services as good to excellent in all areas.
 In addition, PSC continues to surpass compliance standards set by the National Academy of Emergency Dispatch for Emergency Medical call-taking.
-In April, PSC received its third re-accreditation as a Center of Excellence.
-Achieving this goal has put PSC in a distinguished status of remaining accredited for 10 consecutive years, being one of 141 Dispatch Centers World Wide and 1 of 12 within the State of California.
+In 2018, PSC received its fifth accreditation as a Center of Excellence.
+Achieving this goal has put PSC in a distinguished status of remaining accredited for over 10 consecutive years, being one of 141 Dispatch Centers worldwide and 1 of 12 within the State of California.

-- Customer service feedback continues to be rated as high, while the Operations Manager works with agency representatives to mitigate inquiries refine policy and procedure and create operational plans for new events and programs.
+- Customer service feedback continues to be rated as high, while the Operations Managers work with agency representatives to mitigate inquiries, refine policy and procedure, and create operational plans for new events and programs.